The 22 Sales Skills You Need to Advance Your Career

 Social selling is an approach to the sales process that leverages the power of social media.
 It’s both an art and a science, meaning that there are aspects of it that are on the “softer” side of sales skills.

-Still, with its rise in popularity, social selling is one of the most popular seminar and workshop topics available to salespeople.
+Still, with its rise in popularity, social selling is one of the most popular seminars and workshop topics available to salespeople.
 If you’re not yet well-versed in this method of selling, see if your sales manager is willing to send you to a training session.

 10. The Follow-up